How to Maintain Good Eye Health

-Don't take your eye health for granted.
-Protect your eyesight with these six tips:
+Don't take your eyes for granted.
+Protect your sight with these six tips:

 1. Eat for Good Vision

 Protecting your eyes starts with the food on your plate.
-Studies have shown that nutrients such as omega-3 fatty acids, lutein, zinc, and vitamins C and E may help ward off age-related vision problems such as macular degeneration and cataracts.
+Nutrients such as omega-3 fatty acids, lutein, zinc, and vitamins C and E might help ward off age-related vision problems such as macular degeneration and cataracts, studies show.
 Regularly eating these foods can help lead to good eye health:

 - Green, leafy vegetables such as spinach, kale, and collards